+6 Directors' remuneration

+2022 £'000 2021 (Restated) £'000

+Group

+Directors' emoluments Group contributions to defined contribution pension schemes 1,774 1,403

+There were three paid directors during the year (2021: three).

+\The Directors' remuneration for 2021 has been restated to remove the remuneration for members of the Executive Committee who are not directors of the company, which were included in error in the prior year.

-6 Directors' remuneration 2021 £'000 2020 £'000 Group Directors' emoluments 2,181 1,820 Compensation for loss of office - - Group contributions to defined contribution pension schemes 115 80 There were seven paid directors during the year (2020: seven).
-The remuneration of the highest paid director who served during the period was as follows: 2021 £'000 2020 £'000 Directors' emoluments 777 608 Group contributions to defined contribution pension schemes
+The remuneration of the highest paid director who served during the period was as follows:

+2022 £'000 2021 £'000

+Directors' emoluments 994 777

+Group contributions to defined contribution pension schemes - -